Pictured above: Flowering dogwood (Cornus florida) by Stacey Matrazzo. Click on terms for botanical definitions. View post as a PDF.

 Propagation: Cuttings, seed

 Garden tips: In the right conditions, Flowering dogwood is easy to grow and relatively maintenance free.
 However, it does not tolerate alkaline soils or prolonged exposure to intense heat.
+If planting in full sun, additional irrigation may be necessary.

 Flowering dogwood plants are available from nurseries that specialize in Florida native plants.
 Visit www.PlantRealFlorida.org to find a nursery in your area.